Let’s talk about logos. What they are, why you need one, how to make them, and how to use them (surprisingly, something most people don’t plan on!).

 - What colors speak to the needs of the audience, meet industry expectations, eliminate industry confusion, and avoid contamination

-- What symbols resonate with the audience (and will not confuse your brand with a competitors)
+- What symbols resonate with the audience (and will not confuse your brand with a competitor)

 - What fonts portray appropriate tone of voice for the brand